 RULER

-RULER (Retrieval Under Long-context Evaluation Regime) is a synthetic long-context benchmark that scales from 4K to 128K tokens.
-It tests multi-hop retrieval, question answering, aggregation, and coreference resolution, providing a more nuanced view than single-needle retrieval tests.
+RULER is a synthetic benchmark for evaluating large language models in long-context scenarios, scaling from 4K to 128K tokens.
+It assesses complex skills like multi-hop retrieval, aggregation, and coreference resolution, offering a more nuanced analysis than simple 'needle-in-a-haystack' tests.

 https://github.com/hsiehjackson/RULER ↗B